Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Profiling Framework

 \emph{\Ac{PCh}}.
 It counts the number of tuples read within a period of specified duration.
 At the beginning of each period, the periodic counter resets and starts from zero.
-When the channel is closed, the total count of all periodic counts are accumulated.
-This handler consumes less resources than the \acp{IDh}, and it is useful to determine the changes in throughput during the benchmark run.
-We employ a sampling thread which maintains each period starts in a lock step.
-We propose two versions of \ac{PCh}.
-First, \emph{\ac{SPCh}} provides optimized performance when deployed on a dedicated core.
-It uses a relaxed memory operation for counting tuples and make sure the value is globally visible when the sampling thread accesses the variable.
-Second, \emph{\ac{MPCh}} uses acquire-and-release memory operations which gains performance across threads.
-From our experiment, we found that \ac{MPCh} runs at \SI[round-mode=places,round-precision=2]{105.040255}{\mega\tuple\per\second} while \ac{SPCh} runs at \SI[round-mode=places,round-precision=2]{305.042118}{\mega\tuple\per\second} increasing the performance by a factor of three.
-We report the complete result in Table~\ref{tab:kieker}.
+When the channel closes, all periodic counts accumulates into the total count.
+The \ac{PCh} consumes fewer resources than the \acp{IDh} and determines the changes in throughput during the benchmark run.
+We employ a sampling thread that maintains the start of all periods in a lock step.
+We propose two versions of the \ac{PCh}.
+First, a \emph{\ac{SPCh}} provides optimized performance when deployed on a dedicated core.
+It uses a relaxed memory operation for counting tuples and ensuring the value is globally visible when the sampling thread accesses the variable.
+Second, a \emph{\ac{MPCh}} uses acquire-and-release memory operations, which gains performance across threads.
+We found that the \ac{MPCh} runs at \SI[round-mode=places,round-precision=2]{105.040255}{\mega\tuple\per\second} while the \ac{SPCh} runs at \SI[round-mode=places,round-precision=2]{305.042118}{\mega\tuple\per\second}, increasing the performance three.
+The complete result is in Table~\ref{tab:kieker}.

 \emph{Downsample handler}.
-This handler logs every $n^\text{th}$ tuple/timestamp to the log file and discards tuples otherwise, to reduce profiling overhead.
-Argument~$n$ is provided to the channel via the channel's parameter handler.
+This handler logs every $n^\text{th}$ tuple/timestamp to the log file and discards tuples otherwise to reduce profiling overhead.
+A channel acquires the argument~$n$ via the channel's parameter handler.

 \emph{XoY handler}.
-This handler receives two arguments $x$ and $y$.
-A $\langle$time-stamp, tuple ID$\rangle$ pair is logged to the underlying file iff For example, assume $x=2$ and $y=1024$.
-Tuples~\numlist[list-final-separator={, }]{0;1;1024;1025;2048;2049;}, \ldots will be logged to the file.
-This handler allows to conduct sample-based logging tailored to \emph{batches} of tuples.
-The advantage of this tailored logging is that the same batch of tuples will show on all channels that use the same argument values~$x$ and $y$.
-Thereby, it becomes possible to compute durations for a given tuple.
-(Which would not be possible if a tuple had been kept on one channel but discarded on the next channel which this tuple passed through.)
+It receives two arguments: $x$ and $y$.
+It logs a $\langle$timestamp, tuple~ID$\rangle$ pair to the underlying file \textit{iff.} For example, assume $x=2$ and $y=1024$.
+The handler logs tuples~\numlist[list-final-separator={, }]{0;1;1024;1025;2048;2049}, and subsequent.
+This handler allows conducting sample-based logging tailored to \emph{batches} of tuples.
+The advantage of this tailored logging is that the same batch of tuples will show on all channels that use the same argument values~$x$ and $y$; thereby, it becomes possible to compute durations for a given tuple.
+(The calculation is impossible if a tuple were kept on one channel but discarded on the next channel that this tuple passed through.)